Back to previous page

 Markland (Land of Forest) - probably Labrador Island and

-1004 Thorvald Ericson (brother of Leif Ericson) and 30 men sailed to Vinland and spent the winter at Leif's camp.
-In 1005 Thorvald was killed by indians.
-The other wikings returned to Greenland in spring 1006.
+1003 or 1004 Thorvald Ericson (brother of Leif Ericson) and 30 men sailed to Vinland and spent the winter at Leif's camp.
+It is said that Thorvald attacked nine local peoples sleeping.
+Eight were killed but the ninth escaped.
+When he was comming back with force they (Skrælingsas the Sagas naemed them - means means savages) killed Thorvald in 1005.
+The other vikings returned to Greenland in spring 1006.

 1007 or later Thorstain Ericson (brother of Leif Ericson) sailed to Vinland to retrieve Thorvald's body and came back the same year.